coconutEgg/KoKoKuant/README.md

 # KoKoKuant
-Kokokuant, an interesting trading platform
+Kokokuant, an interesting trading platform.
+Now test the branch function of the git.